Getting Started – Security

 - The Trend History properties allow restriction of history replay from clients.

 - The Data Log properties limit data logging configuration parameters from access and modification.
-To limit the actual data being logged use the Read Tags properties.

 - The Alarm Ack properties limit the ability to acknowledge alarms based on alarm priority and Alarm Groups.

 - The Alarm RealTime properties limit the ability to access the current alarms based on alarm priority and Alarm Groups.
 This also restricts Alarm Logging and Alarm Notification of alarms on this OAS Engine on other remote OAS Engines.

 - The Alarm History properties limit the ability to access historical alarms from a database based on alarm priority and Alarm Groups.